College Catalog

-Description: An exploration of the social, cultural and religious aspects of food of different countries and nationalities with emphasis on ethnic groups in the United States.
-The food habits of various groups, identification of ethnic foods and terminology, international food guide plans and dietary rationales, and the economics of dietary intake will be investigated.
-Food preparation, taste testing, computer research and a field trip to a multi-ethnic market are included.
-SYNY GEN ED-n/a; NCC GEN ED-n/a
+Description: This course is an exploration of the social, cultural and religious aspects of food in different countries and nationalities with emphasis on ethnic groups in the United States.
+The food habits of various groups, identification of ethnic foods and terminology, dietary rationales, and the economics of dietary intake will be investigated.
+The emphasis of this course is on developing cultural competency and sensitivity to various ethnic groups.
+It includes cultural foods taste testing and nutritional counseling of people from various cultures.
+SUNY GE-SDES; SUNY GEN ED-n/a; NCC GEN ED-PLDI Offered: Fall, Spring, Summer

 Credit Hours: 3